Diego-jimenez99/Diego-jimenez99/README.md

 Hi there 👋

-Diego-jimenez99/Diego-jimenez99** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
-About me:

-Analista de Datos con curiosidad por descubrir historias ocultas en los números.
-Me especializo en limpiar datasets y crear visualizaciones que ayuden a los equipos a tomar mejores decisiones basadas en evidencia.
+Data analyst with a distinct curiosity about numbers and market behavior.
+I specialize in cleaning and visualizing data that helps teams have a broader/clearer perspective on data and based on that, make the best decisions for the future of the company.

-🔭 I’m currently working on strengthening my profile to face new professional challenges.
+🔭 I’m currently working on strengthening my profile to face new professional challenges and to show my talent to the world.
-🌱 I’m currently learning and practicing SQL and Python and excel.
+🌱 I’m currently learning and practicing SQL, Python and excel.
-❤️ I love implementing new automations to save time.
+❤️ I love giving insights and ideas to help companies flourish in this modern society.
 ⚡ Fun fact: I am also a professional dancer.
 📫 How to reach me: diego7al@hotmail.com

+Technical skills:

+python rstudio sql tableau excel